ericfinster/orchard/README.md

 Note that many Linux distributions come with an open source implementation of the JVM which does not include JavaFX, so you may have to follow the link above and install a new one to run Orchard.
+You can check if the install is working as follows

+`>> java -version
+java version "1.7.0_45"
+Java(TM) SE Runtime Environment (build 1.7.0_45-b18)
+Java HotSpot(TM) 64-Bit Server VM (build 24.45-b08, mixed mode)`

+Once you have the correct JVM installed, download the binary from the releases section of the GitHub project.
+Place it in any directory you like and type

+`java -jar orchard-0.1-SNAPSHOT.jar`

+Hopefully this works. :)

 ## Building

 Orchard is written in Scala and uses ScalaFX/JavaFX for graphics.
 As above, you will need to have a version of the JDK which includes JavaFX.
-You will also need to install SBT, the scala build tool.
+You will also need to install SBT, the Scala Build Tool.
 Versions are available for Window/Mac and most Linux distributions will have a binary package available.
 See the website at:

 http://www.scala-sbt.org/

 Once you have Java and SBT running, building the project should be simple.
-There is one extra library dependency, ScalaFX, which provide the graphics bindings in Scala.
+There is one extra library dependency, ScalaFX, which provides the graphics bindings in Scala.
 Download the .jar file:

 https://code.google.com/p/scalafx/downloads/detail?name=scalafx_2.10-1.0.0-M7.jar